 “Devon Disability Collective is a Social Enterprise that provides quality employment & training for people with disabilities & those furthest from the labour market through our own commercial enterprises”

-Devon Disability Collective (DDC) is a multipurpose 10,000sq ft site.
-Our people have over 55 years of experience: contract sewing, upholstering and manufacturing wheelchair products to BSI ISO 9001.
+Devon Disability Collective (DDC) is located in a multipurpose 10,000sq ft factory and office facility based in Exeter, Devon.
+Our operations include: contract sewing, upholstering and manufacturing wheelchair products to BSI ISO 9001.
 Onsite we operate a fully stocked mobility Showroom.

 Our commitment towards enhancing independence and opportunity for those with disabilities is at the core of our business, specialising in providing goods that help people with disabilities manage the challenges they face, to support independence and promote wider lifestyle choices.

-This is a not for profit organisation and everyone who works here has voting rights.
-Our work is about the importance of the people who work with us, the quality and value of the goods we produce and essentially about really understanding and valuing the needs of people we provide our goods and services for.
+DDC is a non-profit-distributing social enterprise with all employees having equal member voting rights and a say in the business.
+Our work is about the importance of the people who work with us, the quality and value of the goods we produce and really understanding and valuing our customers.

-We see everyone has a strong ability and it is our aim to reduce the unfair disadvantages that disabled people face in the job market.
-70% of our 24 members of staff are considered disabled.
+Everyone has a strong ability and it is DDC’s aim to reduce the unfair disadvantages that people with disabilities face in the job market.

 “7% of those with a learning disability of working age are in employment”